meosch/imageLightbox.js/README.md

 # imageLightbox.js for Drupal 8
-This repository is just repackaging by changing the name of the repository and adding a composer.json file so it can be install on Drupal 8 with Composer.
+This repository is a repackaging by changing the name of the repository, adding install instructions and adding a composer.json file so it can be install on Drupal 8 with Composer.

 ## Install with composer for Drupal 8
 [composer/installers](https://github.com/composer/installers) is already a requirement of a Drupal 8 web project.
 It allows custom installation paths for defined project types.
 Currently Drupal custom modules and themes are not a **type**, however it looks like this will change.
 I added [oomphinc/composer-installers-extender](https://github.com/oomphinc/composer-installers-extenderhttps://github.com/oomphinc/composer-installers-extender) so that I could add new types.
 For libraries add a new type of **drupal-library**.
 In the composer.json the extra section will look something like this: